prometheus-operator/prometheus-operator/Documentation/rbac.md

 ## Prometheus RBAC

 The Prometheus server itself accesses the Kubernetes API to discover targets and Alertmanagers.
-Therefore a separate `ClusterRole` for those Prometheus servers need to exist.
+Therefore a separate `ClusterRole` for those Prometheus servers needs to exist.

 As Prometheus does not modify any Objects in the Kubernetes API, but just reads them it simply requires the `get`, `list`, and `watch` actions.

 In addition to the resources Prometheus itself needs to access, the Prometheus side-car needs to be able to `get` configmaps to be able to pull in rule files from configmap objects.

-[embedmd]:# (../example/rbac/prometheus-cluster-role.yaml)
+[embedmd]:# (../example/rbac/prometheus/prometheus-cluster-role.yaml)
 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1alpha1
 kind: ClusterRole